SrahSrah/Coding-Cheat-Sheets/README.md

 ### Python:
   1. Flask Tutorial - for creating and connecting to servers
-  2. Argparse Tutorial - for creating CMLs with Python
+  2. Argparse Tutorial - for creating CLIs with Python